tpbnick/docs/docs/py-lists.md

 #### Appending Elements to the End of a List

 The simplest way to add a new element to a list is to *append* the item to the list.
 When you append an item to a list, the new element is added to the end of the list.
-Using the same list we had in the previous example, we'll add the new element `'ducati'` to the end of the list:
+Using the same list we had in the previous example, we'll add the new element `#!py 'ducati'` to the end of the list:

 ```py linenums="1"
 motorcycles = ['honda', 'yamaha', 'suzuki']